linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 Follow the sections maked with **TODO 2** in the skeleton.

-First, define an empty interrupt handling routine named c:func:`kbd_interrupt_handler`.
+First, define an empty interrupt handling routine.

 .. note:: Since we already have a driver that uses this interrupt we
-	  should report the interrupt as not handled (i.e. return :c:type:`IRQ_NONE`) so that the original driver still has a chance to process it.
+	  should report the interrupt as not handled (i.e. return :c:type:`IRQF_NONE`) so that the original driver still has a chance to process it.

 Then register the interrupt handler routine using